cyberweave-hub/DSA_in_JAVA/Stack.md

-# Stack and its Applications
+# Stack and its Applications.

-## Stack implementation
+## Stack implementation'

 We implement a Stack as an extension of LinkedList.
 One can implement Stack from the scratch too.